 - Ahead of time, make a priority list of the top five rides and shows you want to experience, particularly if you only have a day to visit the parks.
 When the parks are busy, you may not be able to get to everything, so you’ll want to make sure to manage your expectations.
 If you’re able to tackle at least one ride during Early Park Admission, then aim for two rides before lunch and two rides after lunch.
 Wait times usually vary between 60 and 180 minutes on the busiest of days.

 - Once you arrive, head to the back of the park first.
 Many of the casual theme park goers without a plan get in line for the first ride they see, so rides near the entrance will be long in the morning.
-On our most recent trip, we made a beeline to the Wizarding World of Harry Potter, and we hopped on Harry Potter and the Forbidden Journey when it was only a 45-minute wait (and it only took 30 minutes).
+On a recent trip, we made a beeline to the Wizarding World of Harry Potter, and we hopped on Harry Potter and the Forbidden Journey when it was only a 45-minute wait (and it only took 30 minutes).
 By the time we exited the ride, the wait time jumped to 85 minutes.

 - Eat before or after peak meal times (roughly from 11 a.m. to 1 p.m., and 5 p.m. to 7 p.m.).
 You can bring small snacks that don't require refrigeration with you to hold you over until you're able to eat.